|

 cottage where Jack London lived after Wolf House burned down.
 It's worth

-a quick stop to see the study where Jack London worked, and two excellent
+a quick stop to see the book-lined study where Jack London wrote and worked.
+Back of the cottage is

 a charming little garden, with a view of Sonoma Mountain in the distance,